Standard Electrocardiography

 2) ST-segment depression (significant depression is ≥0.5 mm at the J point in leads V1 to V3 or ≥1 mm in all other leads, in both sexes).

-b) Horizontal ST-segment depression (Figure 6, panel B): Myocardial ischemia, although it may be seen in other diseases or even in healthy individuals.
+b) Horizontal ST-segment depression (Figure 20.2-6, panel B): Myocardial ischemia, although it may be seen in other diseases or even in healthy individuals.

-7. T wave represents the final phase of repolarization of the ventricular myocardium.
+7. The T wave represents the final phase of repolarization of the ventricular myocardium.
 Normal T waves are positive in leads I, II, and V2 to V6; positive or negative in leads III, aVL, aVF, and V1; and negative in lead aVR.
 There is no universally accepted upper limit for a normal T-wave duration and amplitude.

 1) Negative T waves in leads V2 to V3 may be a normal variant if T-wave amplitude in lead V3 is lower than in lead V2 and T-wave amplitude in lead V2 is lower than in lead V1.
-Deep negative T waves are generally characteristic of myocardial infarction or, less frequently, of myocarditis, hypertrophic cardiomyopathy, pheochromocytoma, or stroke.
+Deep negative T waves are generally characteristic of myocardial infarction, or less frequently of myocarditis, hypertrophic cardiomyopathy, pheochromocytoma, or stroke.

-3) Flat T waves are a nonspecific finding reflecting myocardial damage, which may be caused by various heart diseases or by extracardiac factors (electrolyte disturbances, hypothyroidism, drugs, increased sympathetic tone).
+3) Flat T waves are a nonspecific finding reflecting myocardial damage, which may be caused by various heart diseases or extracardiac factors (electrolyte disturbances, hypothyroidism, drugs, increased sympathetic tone).

 4) Biphasic (negative-positive) or negative T waves: Bundle branch block, preexcitation, premature or additional ventricular contractions, ventricular rhythm.
-Abnormal negative T waves persisting after the resolution of bundle branch block, preexcitation, or ventricular rhythm with the same direction as the direction of previously recorded abnormal QRS complexes caused by abnormal ventricular depolarization can be caused by the so-called “cardiac memory.”
+Abnormal negative T waves persisting after the resolution of bundle branch block, preexcitation, or ventricular rhythm with the same direction as that of previously recorded abnormal QRS complexes caused by abnormal ventricular depolarization can be caused by the so-called “cardiac memory.”

 5) Negative T waves >1 mm in amplitude in 2 adjacent leads with dominant R waves or R/S ratio >1 in patients with suspected myocardial infarction without LVH or bundle branch block are suggestive of acute myocardial ischemia.